Emilia Romagna region and its history

-The plain that we see today is the result of a millennial intervention.
+In the northeastern area of Italy, the plain that we see today is the result of a millennial intervention.
 In fact, it aims to regulate the waters.
 As well as to define the boundaries of the properties and to favor the agriculture.
 In the detail, a process that the Romans began after the opening of the Via Emilia.
 In fact, after the foundation of its cities, they divided the lands according to the grid of the centuriation.
 And as follow, to give them a capillary irrigation system.
 Another emblematic case is the Po course that has changed several times from the river itself.
 And sometimes with disastrous consequences for man.
 We also find the valleys of Comacchio, where the regulation of the expanded water for centuries allows the eel cropping.
 As a result, they are one of those border areas between land and water whose appearance has been modified by man.

 Agriculture and industry

 Emilia Romagna is an important agricultural and wine region of Italy.
 But most noteworthy is the wealth of cattle from which the production of cheese and sausages.
 Anyhow from Parma we find parmesan cheese and sausages.
 Hence “cotechini” and “zamponi” (sausages to cook and pork feet) are from Modena.
 And Bologna is well known for the mortadella.

 And at the industrial level textiles and clothing of Carpi, Sassuolo tiles and Faenza ceramics are some excellences of this country.
 However, known like the motors Valley, the factories of the most important Italian sports vehicles are located in this region.
 Ferrari, Lamborghini, Pagani, Maserati and Ducati factories are based in Emilia Romagna.

 The Emilia-Romagna is also one of the major beach resort areas of Italy.